CUSTOMER ANALYTICS2025-10-31

 What is NLP Sentiment Analysis?
 And Increasing use of NLP in Sentiment Analytics

-This post’s focus is NLP and its increasing use in what’s come to be known as NLP sentiment analytics.
+This post focuses on NLP and its increasing use in what has come to be known as NLP sentiment analytics.

-By now, it is obvious that humans and machines do not speak the same language.
-It is also pretty clear that the two also do not share “emotions”, thoughts or feelings.
+By now, it is evident that humans and machines do not speak the same language.
+It is also pretty clear that the two also do not share “emotions”, thoughts, or feelings.

-But in a world that is now witnessing the 4.0 version of the industrial revolution, and with new technologies being born or commercially deployed almost daily, there’s an urgency for man and machine to be on the same page.
+However, in a world now witnessing the 4.0 version of the industrial revolution, with new technologies being born or commercially deployed almost daily, there’s an urgency for humans and machines to be on the same page.

 Helping in this task are technologies like artificial intelligence (AI), machine learning (ML), deep learning, cognitive computing, and Natural Language Processing (NLP).